np-mrd/npmrd_cross_domain_integration_docs/docs/json_breakdown.md

 					- [rdkit_index](#nmr_data_predicted_data_ml_protocol_chemical_shifts_c_nmr_rdkit_index)

 ## compound_name <a name="compound_name"></a>
 - Description: Common name for natural product.
-Can be a common name (as example), or an alpha-numeric code, or sometimes an Iupac name.
+Can be a common name (as example), or an alpha-numeric code, or sometimes an IUPAC name.
 If compounds are not named in the paper they should be listed as 'Not named' to differentiate entries that are known to have no name from entries where the name is unknown (which should be Null)
 - Example: `Exampleamide A`

 ## smiles <a name="smiles"></a>